 Say the housing market is absolutely fantastic and your home is now worth more than ever and you’re worried the boom won’t last, but you’re not quite ready to move just yet.
 Or maybe you’re not sure that the market is going to hold and you’re worried that you’ll lose money if you wait to sell.
 That’s not a problem with a sale-leaseback.
 You can stay in your home, but get out from under the mortgage.

-The reasons why a sale-leaseback might be a good option are as varied as homeowners themselves.
-Head to EasyKnock to learn about their residential sale-leaseback plan, Sell and Stay, which offers a buyback option.
+The reasons why a residential sale-leaseback might be a good option are as varied as homeowners themselves.
+Talk to your financial advisor or real estate agent to discuss the ways a sale-leaseback could work for you.
+If selling your home but staying in it sounds like the way to help you improve your finances, then head to EasyKnock to learn about their residential sale-leaseback plan, Sell & Stay, which even offers a buyback option.